WilliamB-EPS/williamb-eps.github.io/space-fm-project/README.txt

 6. There are links to download spotify and soundcloud playlists on the homepage.
 Whenever there are files for this, be sure to add them.

+7. To update the most popular songs on the listen page, just change the text in the <li> tags and follow the format used with the example songs.

 Feel free to email me at wbowers@eastsideprep.org if you have any questions or find any lingering problems.